Zedrichu/Optimal-Observability-Problem/dynamic_solvers/learner/rl_sensor_selection_summary.md

 # RL-Based Sensor Selection Summary for POMDP/TPMC Framework

 This document summarizes the architecture, goals, and implementation plan for integrating a reinforcement learning (RL) module into a POMDP/TPMC-based optimization pipeline for learning observation assignments (sensor placements).
+It provides all context necessary for an automated coding assistant to contribute effectively to the project.

 ---